acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

 This guide assumes:

+* you are deploying either:

+  * a single AIO instance of the Acumos platform, via "oneclick_deploy.sh"
+  * two AIO instances of the Acumos platform as peers, via "peer-test.sh"

-* you are deploying all Acumos platform components on an Ubuntu 16.04.x desktop/server, with at least 16GB of RAM (recommended).
+* each Acumos host is an Ubuntu 16.04.x desktop/server, with at least 16GB of RAM (recommended).
 The Acumos platform as deployed by this script on bare metal consumes currently about 6GB of RAM, so may be deployable in hosts with less than 16GB RAM.
-* you are deploying an AIO instance to a host that:
+* you are deploying the AIO platform(s) to host(s):

- * has a hostname resolvable by DNS or through the hosts file of whatever machine you use to interact the Acumos web portal (referred to here as the "portal") and platform APIs such as onboarding and federation.
+ * that have a hostname resolvable by DNS or through the hosts file of whatever machine you use to interact the Acumos web portal (referred to here as the "portal") and platform APIs such as onboarding and federation.
+ * that have access to the internet, either directly or through a proxy
+ * to which you have full access to the target host, i.e. all ports are accessible
+ * to which you have shell access (for a single AIO instance) or key-based SSH access (for peer-test deployment)

-* Note the target host can be another physical host, or a VM running on your workstation, and that for the purpose of the examples in this guide the hostname is assumed to be "acumos".
+* Note the target host(s) can be another physical host, or a VM running on your workstation
-* You have full access to the target host, i.e. all ports are accessible.

 Install Process
 ---------------